Posted by Todd Hockenberry ● Jan 20, 2016

 Manufacturing Solutions, Inc. was established in 1992 to design and manufacture equipment for the industrial fastener industry, with a focus on the oil & gas industry local to southeast TX.
 Over time MSI developed a very effective system to bevel a pipe end in preparation for welding.
 This was a manual task that MSI now automated with a significant increase in quality and reduction in process time.
 In addition, MSI designs and manufactures a number of other automated processing systems for the large bolt industry.

-MSI is a small manufacturing operation with 10 employees and less than $5 million in sales.
-The market for MSI’s products though is global and reaches across a number of vertical industries.
+MSI is a small manufacturing operation with ten employees and less than $5 million in sales.
+The market for MSI’s products is global and reaches across several vertical industries.

 MSI Bar Shear Machine

 Until late 2009, MSI was marketing in a manner that is still very common to small manufacturing companies.

 - Go to one or two trade shows during the year

 - Run an ad or two in an industry trade magazine

 - Network with a few reps or distributors that periodically send in leads

 - Push customers for repeat business and referrals